Privacy and security

-The web server sends a digital certificate to your computer so that you can be sure of its identity (and know that the transaction is protected - you'll see a lock symbol on the bottom right of the browser window).
+Communications between your browser and the web server are encrypted to secure transmitted data.
+The web server sends a digital certificate to your device computer so that you can be sure of its identity (and know that the connection transaction is protected and secure - you‘ll see a lock symbol on the top left bottom right of the browser window).

-Your computer authenticates itself to the server by showing its digital signature.
+Your device computer authenticates itself to the server by showing its digital signature.